“The Republic Book I” by Plato

 S: So why do you need justice in peace?

-P: No, it helps in a money partnership.
+P: In contracts & partnerships, in a money partnership.

-S: Wouldn’t you want a guy who knows about horses if your money partnership involves buying horses?
-And for a buying a ship, you’d want a ship builder or a pilot?
+S: Wouldn’t you want a guy who knows about horses if your money partnership involves buying horses? & for a buying a ship, you’d want a ship builder or a pilot?

 S: Why would you want a just man in dealing with money?